microsoft/EntraSuite-Training/website/docs/Scenarios/Scenario1.md

 13. Select **Grant access > Require multifactor authentication**.
 14. For **Session**, select **Sign-in frequency**.
 Select **Every time**.
 15. Confirm settings.
 Select **Enable policy**
+	- For more information visit the following article about [Configuring and enabling risk policies](https://learn.microsoft.com/en-us/entra/id-protection/howto-identity-protection-configure-risk-policies)
+16. *Optional* ID Protection sends risk signals to Conditional Access, to make decisions and enforce organization policies.
+These policies might require users perform multifactor authentication or secure password change.
+Consider the following:
+	- Policy exclusions
+		- [Emergency access or break-glass](https://learn.microsoft.com/en-us/entra/identity/role-based-access-control/security-emergency-access) accounts to prevent lockout due to policy misconfiguration.
+In the unlikely scenario all administrators are locked out, your emergency-access administrative account can be used to log in and take steps to recover access.
+		- Service accounts and Service principals, such as the Microsoft Entra Connect Sync Account.
+Service accounts are non-interactive accounts that aren't tied to any particular user.
+They're normally used by back-end services allowing programmatic access to applications, but are also used to sign in to systems for administrative purposes.
+Calls made by service principals won't be blocked by Conditional Access policies scoped to users.
+Use Conditional Access for workload identities to define policies targeting service principals.
+			- If your organization has these accounts in use in scripts or code, consider replacing them with [managed identities](https://learn.microsoft.com/en-us/entra/identity/managed-identities-azure-resources/overview).
+	- Multifactor Authentication
+		- For users to self-remediate risk though, they must register for [Microsoft Entra multifactor authentication](https://learn.microsoft.com/en-us/entra/identity/authentication/howto-mfa-getstarted) before they become risky.
+	- Known network locations
+		- It's important to configure [named locations in Conditional Access](https://learn.microsoft.com/en-us/entra/identity/conditional-access/concept-assignment-network#how-are-these-locations-defined) and add your VPN ranges to [Defender for Cloud Apps](https://learn.microsoft.com/en-us/defender-cloud-apps/ip-tags#create-an-ip-address-range).
+Sign-ins from named locations that are marked as trusted or known, improve the accuracy of ID Protection risk calculations.
+These sign-ins lower a user's risk when they authenticate from a location marked as trusted or known.
+This practice reduces false positives for some detections in your environment.

 	![image 9](../images/VID-09.png)